singularitti/MSAE-E4202/README.md

 # README

-This repo contains the LaTeX notes of that course.
+This repo contains the LaTeX notes of the course MSAE-E4202.

 Please download or clone whole folder and compile "main.tex" by XeLaTeX.